Meszerus/meszerus.github.io/_posts/2021-08-21-delight-of-wsl.md

 Here I'm specifically referring to WSL version 2, which uses a lightweight virtualisation of a Linux kernel, as opposed to WSL version 1 which worked by instead using a partial emulation of a kernel (and as such lacked full compatibility and was slower).

-This blog post is basically me keeping track of what I've done, but done so others may benefit so I can also practice at writing about software development.
+This blog post is basically me keeping track of what I've done, but done so others may benefit and I can practice at writing about software development.

 # Features